Page last updated: 11 November 2025

 How many tourists visit Memphis each year?

-Over 13.5 million international and domestic tourists visited Memphis in 2023.
+Over 13 million tourists (both international and domestic) visit Memphis in recent years.

 How much do tourists spend in Memphis every year?